-The EAT held that the tribunal should reconsider its decision.
+The EAT held that the tribunal should reconsider its decision in favour of the claimant.
 The tribunal had not sufficiently taken into account that there was no continuing obligation to make a reasonable adjustment when she was dismissed.

 Even so, the EAT said that in deciding whether the dismissal was proportionate, the earlier failure of the employer (the withdrawal of homeworking) could be relevant in carrying out the balancing exercise required.

-There may also be grounds for a personal injury claim against the employer claiming damages for negligence, or for actions of employees etc for which the employer is vicariously liable.
+There may also be grounds for a personal injury claim against the employer, ie a claim for damages in respect of the employer’s negligence, including in respect of actions of employees etc for which the employer is vicariously liable.
 However that is outside the scope of this website.

 Not on the Equality Act, but generally about stammering starting in adulthood: